KaanKarahann/cs408/README.md

 - Opens a GUI titled **Drone Edge Node**.
 - Listens on port 5000 for sensor connections.
-- Aggregates data, detects anomalies (temperature > 100°C), and forwards summaries to the Central Server.
+- Aggregates data using a rolling window of the last 5 readings.
+- Detects anomalies based on **configurable thresholds** (default: temp < -10 or > 60 °C).
+- Displays real-time sensor data and anomalies in separate tables.
+- Logs all sensor events and connection changes.
+- Includes:
-- Includes a button to simulate battery drain.
-If battery drops below 20%, the drone enters **Returning to base** mode and stops forwarding data.
+  - **Battery input** to simulate varying battery levels
+  - **Returning to base** state when battery < 20%, stops forwarding
+  - Temperature threshold sliders for anomaly tuning
+  - Disconnect handling for sensor nodes and forwarding sensor disconnection status to Central Server

 ---